 - Intend to display, promote or sell commercial products

-- Intend to conduct lobbying activities, hearings, press conferences
+- Intend to conduct lobbying activities, hearings or press conferences

 If your event is approved and a date has been put on hold, the Cathedral will provide a Special Events Agreement.
-Once an agreement has been signed, OEM will arrange an on-site event walkthrough with the client and vendors to discuss plans and procedures.
+Once an agreement has been signed, GEMS staff will arrange an on-site event walkthrough with the client and vendors to discuss plans and procedures.

 No event should be publicly discussed or announced prior to signing a contract.